gibbok/myvar/README.md

 ## How it works

-1. Write any notes in `generator/drafts/content.md`
+1. For local generation, write notes in `generator/drafts/content.md`
 2. Run the generator: `cd generator && make start`
-3. Agents collaborate to refine and publish the article
+3. Agents generate, review, and publish the article
-4. Output appears in `website/content/` ready for Hugo to build
+4. Output is written to `website/content/`
 5. OG images for social sharing are created automatically at build time

 ## Setup